simonzhang00/ripser-plusplus/README.md

 2. Make sure CUDA is installed at the correct version (e.g. CUDA 9.2.88).

 3. Make sure GCC is installed at the correct version (e.g. GCC 7.3.0).
-    Note: If you turn on the preprocessor directive: #define CPUONLY_SPARSE_HASHMAP, then you must need to lower your GCC version to 7.3.0.
+    Note: If you turn on the preprocessor directive: `#define CPUONLY_SPARSE_HASHMAP`, then you must lower your GCC version to 7.3.0.

 Ripser++ is intended to run on high performance computing systems.